polterguy/magic-menu/help-files/Magic Menu/06 - API IV.md

 ### Localization

-In addition to that you can explicitly choose to supply a language as you speak and capture input, you also have some _"standard phrases"_, such as the default greeting, etc. These phrases can be found inside of your Magic Menu modules folder, in the _"/configuration/"_ folder.
+In addition to that you can explicitly choose to supply a language as you speak and capture input, you also have some localized _"standard phrases"_, such as the default greeting, etc. These phrases can be found inside of your Magic Menu modules folder, in the _"/configuration/"_ folder.
 By default, only a handful of localization files and phrases exists, such as for standard English, Australian English, and Norwegian - With only a handful of greetings and similar phrases.
-However, feel free to expand to these, and localize these phrases as you wish.
-These phrases can be used in your own logic by wrapping square brackets around whatever you want for the Magic Menu to utter for you.
+However, feel free to expand these, and localize them as you wish.
+These phrases can be used in your own logic by wrapping square brackets around whatever you want the Magic Menu to utter for you.
 Below is an example.

 ```hyperlambda-snippet
 /*